• Skip to main content

 I always learn something when I talk to people.
 Often, it is something I do not know, and it is something that will be of value to me in the future.

 I get fidgety and anxious if the conversation goes much beyond basic pleasantries.
-Now, this doesn’t mean I am insensitive, or that I do not care.
+Now, this doesn’t mean I am insensitive or that I do not care.
 But maybe I am fooling myself about how much I care.

-One thing I also discovered about behavior at the SMART conference I attended this past weekend was how our brain can change over time.
+One thing I also discovered about behavior at the SMART conference I attended this past weekend was how our brains can change over time.
 As neuropathways are created or destroyed, they can change the way they connect.

 This can impact your ability to “feel” certain things.
 The fact that I once cared more about an individual’s life and “story” and now I am less attuned to that can be explained in part by how my brain has changed.

-This is a discovery that shows how depression has worked its spell on me in many ways.
+This is a discovery that shows how depression has worked its

-And the best part is I can re-train my brain to be more sensitive to others.
+And the best part is, I can re-train my brain to be more sensitive to others.
 Focusing on this will help me live in the present.
 Steering my brain away from the present has been depression’s idea for over 43 years.

 The fact that I was able to live in the moment for two interactions with people the other day proved that I can change.
 It may have been a total of seven minutes between the two conversations, but it seemed like a lifetime.